algoritma-dev/php-coding-standards/README.md

 Only `psr-0`, `psr-4` and `classmap` autoloads are supported.

-The installer will also add two scripts in your `composer.json`;
+The installer will also add five scripts in your `composer.json`;

 ```php
 "scripts": {